justdry/eventbus/ReadMe.md

 -   Thread-safe — internal synchronization via mutexes; tests run with the `-race` flag.
 -   Centralized Error Handling — all events share a single, attachable error handler (per EventBus instance).
 -   Context Support — handlers receive a `context.Context`, so you can carry deadlines, cancellation, or request-scoped values.
+-   Parallel Emission — `EmitParallel` triggers all handlers concurrently and waits for all to complete.

 ---